Lord Protector of Pyrenees Mountain Dogs

 I have been granted certain rights, including but not limited to:

 Protecting Great Pyrenees in North America.
 PERIOD.
 Whatever it takes to protect and preserve the breed.
-Heads will roll.

 so far, this list includes